 In this book, ‘Building Financial Models’, the author shows a unique pioneering perspective, formed from decades of on-going involvement in developing financial models for prominent financial institutions right from the mainframe days.
 The book is a loaded as a direct and comprehensive guide on developing integrated financial models and projections, enriched with in-depth insights into the full range of operational and financial parameters that are fused into financial statement projection models.
 The book pays close attention to developing an in-depth insight into discounted cash flow (DCF) modeling.

 As an excellent and adventurous excursion into the world of financial modeling, the book is keen to provide an explicit and definitive understanding of critical and new concepts in financial modeling such as: iterations; one-off versus template models; revolver and circular references and integrated financial statement projection models.
 As a pioneering resource in the area of financial modeling, the book doesn’t assume that readers might have even the slightest knowledge of financial modeling using Excel.
 This makes the book a highly detailed and comprehensive resource for financial modeling for any level of expertise.
-Any reader that would like to leave no stones unturned in the area of financial modeling would find this book to be indispensible.
+Any reader that would like to leave no stones unturned in the area of financial modeling would find this book to be indispensable.

 Author: Michael Rees